 HEAT NETWORKS (METERING AND BILLING) REGULATIONS

-The Heat Networks (Metering and Billing) Regulations 2014 came into force on 18 December 2014 under the EU Energy Efficiency Directive.
-It affects all businesses within the UK that supply and charge for heating, cooling or hot water to a final customer through communal heating or a district heating network (heat suppliers) including multi tenanted buildings with a shared heating and cooling system.
+The Heat Networks (Metering and Billing) Regulations 2014 affect all businesses within the UK that supply and charge for heating, cooling or hot water to a final customer through communal heating or a district heating network (heat suppliers) including multi tenanted buildings with a shared heating and cooling system.

 The three main requirements are:

 - Initial notifications to government with subsequent notifications every 4 years thereafter;

 - To install heat meters subject to feasibility/cost effectiveness evaluation where applicable;

 - To use heat meters to produce billing which complies with legislation where heat meters / HCAs are installed.

 District systems and building level meters are required to comply without consideration to feasibility.
 For other heat networks, the requirement is subject to meters or heat cost allocators being determined as viable for installation, and being installed.
 Once installed, the heat supplier must ensure that the bills and billing information for the consumption of heating, cooling and hot water are accurate, based on actual consumption and compliant with the regulations.
 If heat meters are already installed, the requirement to maintain and use these to recharge remains.